Probate Q&A Series

 1. Detailed Answer

 In North Carolina probate, only an authorized personal representative can lawfully access a decedent’s safe deposit box or safe.
-The court grants this authority by issuing either a Letter of Testamentary or a Letter of Administration.
-These documents serve as proof of your legal power to handle the estate’s assets—banks and vault operators will not open a safe without them.
+The court grants this authority by issuing either Letters Testamentary or Letters of Administration.
+These documents serve as proof of your legal power to handle the estate’s assets—banks and vault operators will generally require them before allowing access to a safe deposit box.

-If the deceased left a valid will naming you as executor, you must obtain a Letter of Testamentary from the Clerk of Superior Court.
+If the deceased left a valid will naming you as executor, you must obtain Letters Testamentary from the Clerk of Superior Court.
 Under N.C.
-Gen. Stat. § 28A-6-2, this letter confirms that the will has been proved and that you have the court’s permission to administer the estate.
+Gen. Stat. § 28A-6-2, this confirms that the will has been proved and that you have the court’s authority to administer the estate.

-If the decedent died without a will, you must petition the court to be appointed personal representative and obtain a Letter of Administration.
+If the decedent died without a will, you must petition the court to be appointed personal representative and obtain Letters of Administration.
 Under N.C.
-Gen. Stat. § 28A-6-3, the clerk issues this letter once you meet all statutory requirements and post any necessary bond.
+Gen. Stat. § 28A-6-3, the clerk issues these letters once you meet the statutory requirements and post any required bond.

 Accessing the Safe Deposit Box

-Once you have the appropriate letter, follow these steps:
+Once you have the appropriate letters, follow these steps:

 • Obtain a certified copy of the death certificate.

-• Present the letter and death certificate to the bank or vault operator.
+• Present the letters and death certificate to the bank or vault operator.

 How to Obtain Your Letters

-1. File a petition for probate with the Clerk of Superior Court in the county where the decedent resided.
-Use Form AOC-CR-610 for wills or Form AOC-CR-615 for administration without a will.
+1. File the appropriate estate application or probate proceeding with the Clerk of Superior Court in the county where the decedent resided.

-2. Submit the original will (if applicable) and a certified death certificate.
+2. Submit the original will (if applicable) and other required estate documents.

 3. Pay the clerk’s filing fee and any required bond premium.

-5. Receive your letters from the clerk’s office—this usually takes a few days once all paperwork is in order.
+5. Receive your letters from the clerk’s office once all requirements are satisfied.

 2. Key Points to Remember